sifive/RiscvSpecFormal/README.md

 1. Compile the Kami/Coq files
 2. "Extract" these files into Haskell
+3. Define Target.hs and define the rtlMod module and re-export dependency files for PrettyPrintVerilog.hs
-3. Compile the Haskell files to produce the Verilog code generator
+4. Compile the Haskell files to produce the Verilog code generator
-4. Run the Verilog code generator to produce a Verilog processor model
+5. Run the Verilog code generator to produce a Verilog processor model
-5. Pass the Verilog model to Verilator to produce C source code for the processor simulator
+6. Pass the Verilog model to Verilator to produce C source code for the processor simulator
-6. Compile the C simulator.
+7. Compile the C simulator.

-The `doGenerate.sh` script performs these steps when building the simulator.
+The `generateModel.sh` script performs these steps when building the simulator.

 ## Bugs